meganmrichardson/CMSI-370-Application/README.md

 1. This web-app works best in a browser
 2. Ensure your browser is in full screen in order for proper functionality
-3. Clone this repo and navigate into it in your termianl
-4. Install all the modules listed below
-5. Open "expo start"
-6. Click "Run in web browser" to view our application

-_Make sure base bootstrap.min.css is installed_

 ---

 # Node Modules Used in this Project:

-Use "npm install |option|" to install any necessary module
+Use "npm install |option|" to install any necessary module _Make sure base bootstrap.min.css is installed_

 1. react
 2. react-native